wp-plugins/ugrm/readme.txt

 the directory of the stable readme.txt, so in this case, `/tags/4.3/screenshot-1.png` (or jpg, jpeg, gif)

 == Changelog ==
+=1.2=
+*New version number to resolve wonkyness with Wordpress SVN.

 =1.1=
 *Added a configuration option for requiring HTTPS on the return target.
 This hooks into the Shibboleth provided shibboleth_seesion_initiator_url filter and ensures